levindoneto/Burrows-Wheeler_Transform/README.md

 # Burrows-Wheeler_Transform
-Reversible permutation of the characters of a string, which can be used for lossless data compression.
+Reversible permutation of the characters of a string, which can be used for lossless data compression based on block sorting.

 __Author:__ Levindo Gabriel Taschetto Neto